Nitroxone/parchemin/README.md

 # Parchemin

-Parchemin is a small, dependancy-free JS snippet that adds dynamic select pickers with a search bar and AJAX interactions for ELFIC.
+Parchemin is a small, dependancy-free JS snippet that adds dynamic select pickers with a search bar and AJAX interactions for Boosted.
 It is designed to be seamlessly integrated within a Boosted-based website.

 ## Prerequisites